Vehicle Code in New Jersey

-- Words and Phrases Defined
+- Words and phrases defined.

-- Licensing of Drivers; Classifications
+- Licensing of drivers and classifications.

-- Driving While Intoxicated
+- Driving while intoxicated

-- Right of Way at Intersections
+- Right of way at intersections.

-- Careless Driving
+- Careless driving.

-- Rates of Speed
+- Rates of speed.

-- Certificate of Ownership; Fees
+- Certificate of ownership and associated fees.

-Whenever you need or want to check the status of your driver's license, you can order a driving record report.
+Whenever you need or want to check the status of your New Jersey driver's license, you can order a driving record report.
 This record will spell out if your driver's license is currently valid.
-Should your license have been revoked or suspended, the report will indicate that according to what's on record at the MVC.
+Should your license have been revoked or suspended, the report will indicate that according to what's on record at the NJ MVC.
 This report will also show points against your license and, in some cases, information on any accidents you have had.

 For more information on some related topics, please visit our pages on: